mwalker/blog/_posts/2024-10-01-mlx-vlm-uncaught-exception-attempting-to-allocate.md

 Now I'm waiting for the weights of Qwen2-VL-7B-Instruct to download to see if that will run, and if so what the limits on image size are, and what the speed is like.
 Hopefully I will then have something I can run on demand.

+Update: Qwen2-VL-7B-Instruct does run, but it's fairly glacial at around 1t/s for the prompt and 2.5t/s for generation.
+That's somewhere around an order of magnitude slower than using Hugging Face spaces for me.
+It seems to top out at using around 26GB of RAM with a 2000 pixel image, so a 24GB Mac mini is not going to be enough for regular use.

+With a 1000 pixel image those numbers become 20.5GB, around 5t/s for the prompt and 4t/s for the generation.

-Thinking about a dedicated machine to run this on I came across this [nifty calculator](https://llm-calc.rayfernando.ai) and some [interesting benchmarks](https://github.com/XiongjieDai/GPU-Benchmarks-on-LLM-Inference) that make me think Apple Silicon may be a viable option for me.
+Thinking about a dedicated machine to run this on I came across this [nifty calculator](https://llm-calc.rayfernando.ai) and some [interesting benchmarks](https://github.com/XiongjieDai/GPU-Benchmarks-on-LLM-Inference).
+It seems Apple Silicon is always on the slower end, and the price jumps significantly once you want to get past 24GB of RAM, so maybe it's a ot yet.